 Myth Of The 28% Foreign Aid Budget By Ezra Klein November 7, 2013 For years, the example budget wonks turn to when they want to underscore the public's ignorance about the budget is the baffling, but persistent, belief that foreign aid is bankrupting the country.
 "Foreign aid is the only program that [people] consistently favor cutting," said Bruce Bartlett with a sigh, "perhaps because of grossly overestimating its share of the budget."
 He went on to list poll after poll showing the public's wildly incorrect opinions about how much the United States spends helping other countries.
 And yet the perception persists.
 Of course, foreign aid isn't that pricey.
 But as of yet, budget wonks haven't had a shadow of success at convincing the country that foreign aid is a tiny sliver of federal spending.

 Confessions of a Public Defender I am a public defender in a large southern metropolitan area.
 Fewer than ten percent of the people in the area I serve are black but over 90 per cent of my clients are black.
 The remaining ten percent are mainly Hispanics but there are a few whites.
 I have no explanation for why this is, but crime has racial patterns.
+Hispanics usually commit two kinds of crime: sexual assault on children and driving under the influence.
+Blacks commit many violent crimes but very few sex crimes.
 As a young lawyer, I believed the official story that blacks are law abiding, intelligent, family-oriented people, but are so poor they must turn to crime to survive.
 The media invariably sugarcoat black behavior.
 Although blacks are only a small percentage of our community, the courthouse is filled with them: the halls and gallery benches are overflowing with black defendants, families, and crime victims.
 When I am appointed to represent a client I introduce myself and explain that I am his lawyer.
 No fathers

 List of wikis This page contains a list of notable websites that use a wiki model.
 These websites will sometimes use different software in order to provide the best content management system for their users' needs, but they all share the same basic editing and viewing website model. §Table §See also §References §External links 31 states have heightened religious freedom protections The recent flurry of state bills giving religious exemptions from certain laws -- including the Arizona law that Gov. Jan Brewer (R) just vetoed -- raises a question: How many states already provide heightened protection for the exercise of religion?
 The answer?
 Thirty-one, 18 of which passed state laws based on the 1993 federal Religious Freedom Restoration Act.
 "These state RFRAs were enacted in response to Supreme Court decisions that had nothing to do with gay rights or same-sex marriage," explained University of Virginia law professor Douglas Laycock in an e-mail.
 A new political fight has emerged in part because some of these more recent proposals are shifting the definition of when citizens can opt out on religious grounds.
 Kansas, for example, already has the Kansas Preservation of Religious Freedom Act.
 This week the Kansas state Senate declined to take up the House bill.
 Indiana Gov. Continue reading 10 minutes left